brix-ag/graphql-client-frontify/README.md

                                         .onImage(new On_Image()
                                                 .focalPoint())))));
     ```
-    Basically the same thing like when we would write the query manually, except that everything is done almost automatically because of the IDE suggestions and the javadoc including default values and deprecation notes helps too.
+    Basically the same thing like when we would write the query manually, except that everything is done almost automatically because of the IDE suggestions.
 3. The callBuilder created in 2. can be executed with the client, it knows the exact return type through generics and returns an object of that type, e.g.
     ```java
    Workspace workspace = client.execute(queryFromAbove);